christos-efthymiou/MD-Simulation-Analysis-Scripts/README.md

 ### Local Analysis

-1. **Prepare Your Files**: Place your Protein Structure File (PSF) and DCD trajectory files in a designated directory.
+1. **Prepare Your Files**: Place your Protein Structure File (PSF) and DCD trajectory files in a designated directory, along with the `center_of_mass.tcl`, `gyr_radius.tcl`, and `vmd_analysis.tcl` files.
-2. **Edit the Script**: Open `vmd_analysis.tcl` and modify the second and fourth lines to specify the names of your PSF and DCD files.
+2. **Edit the Script**: Open `vmd_analysis.tcl` and modify the fifth and sixth lines to specify the names of your PSF and DCD files.
 3. **Run VMD**:
    - Launch VMD.
    - Open the Tk Console within VMD.
-   - Navigate to your working directory using the command:
+   - Navigate to the directory with all the required files using the command:
      ```tcl
      cd /path/to/your/directory
      ```